Fontzilla's Alter Ego

-My daughter's eldest is Alexis, born in October 2001 (during Jenn's first marriage).
+My daughter's eldest is Alexis, born in October 2001.
 In February 2010, she was joined by Amelia, then March of 2011 saw the arrival of Avery!
 Yes, I'm much too young to be a grandmother.
 Lexi's been an absolute joy and is quite a fasion plate (she loves designing outfits, too).
 Her mom was the same when she was a little girl.
 Amelia is growing very fast and is scary smart!
 She's taken to learning like a sponge takes to water.
 Avery is the daredevil of the bunch, enjoying climbing on everything she can reach.
 On my YouTube channel, I have lots of videos of the grandkids.

 My house takes up a good portion of my free time.
 I confess I'm addicted to DIY and HGTV… much to my hubby's chagrin.
 Our house was originally built in 1959, was added on to over the years, and before we bought it, was horribly mistreated as a rental for over 20 years.
 In the first four years of living here, we had to replace the roof, have gutters installed, replace the entire central air conditioning system (including the duct work), and replace the hot water heater.
 Sheesh!
 Ever since we bought this house, I'd wanted to remodel the tiny kitchen.
 The proverbial last straw fell in 2007 and we embarked on a major remodel.
 I won't bore you with the gorey details here, but if you want to learn more, and see the photos tracking the progress from start to finish, check it out here.
 You'd think I would have learned a lesson after that, but no, we moved on to remodeling a bathroom; you can see that project here.

 Here's a hot topic: politics!
 I admit I'm unashamedly patriotic!
 I love this country (America) and stand by her.
 I'm a Conservative.
 I have been since I was in high school and first learned what the two parties stood for.
 While I disagree with a few planks of the Republican Party, overall I feel it's best.
 I firmly believe in the Constitution, personal responsibility, smaller government, and a strong defense.
-If you're of like mind, you will probably enjoy my tribute page to Liberty & Freedom.
+If you're of a like mind, you'll probably enjoy my tribute page to Liberty & Freedom.

 Beyond my immediate family and work, I do have a few other interests.
 As this site clearly illustrates, I love letterforms and the printed word.
 I'm also a big fan of the Middle Ages.
 I spent several years with a re-enactment group known as The Free Companions in Virginia.
 We had tons of fun, but also performed educational duties at schools and events.
 I studied costuming and made several for myself and others.
 Heraldry was another passion during this period.
 I even achieved knighthood in the group, as Dame Anne-Gabrielle Arbalastier.